MichaIng/DietPi-Docs/docs/software/webserver_stack.md

 === "Quick start"

     In order to use **Flask** it is first required first to install the Python Package Manager - [see Python 3](programming.md#python-3).
-Then run the next command.
+Then, the following command is executed to install Flask:

     ```sh
     pip3 install -U Flask
     ```

+    This command can also be used to update an existing Flask installation.

 ***